jhonrocha/jhonrocha.github.io/content/resume.md

 Acting in the development of hybrid applications for Android and iOS, implementation of web systems and creation and maintenance of websites and APIs.

-  - Back-End: ASP, Node and MySQL
+  - Back-End: ASP, Node, and MySQL
   - Front-End: HTML5/Javascript
   - Hybrid Application Tools: Intel XDK, Cordova
   - Frameworks: Angular 1 & 2, Ionic 1 & 2